 The Campfire as a Meeting Place

 The fire was the heart of the group.
 It brought people together.
-The elders told stories, and everyone listened.
-Sometimes someone would add a twist or a new piece, but the core stayed.
-It kept people connected.
+Elders told stories, and everyone listened.
+Sometimes someone would add a twist, but the core stayed.
+It kept people connected and gave structure to memory.

 Passing Down Culture Through Voice

-These stories did more than fill time.
+Stories did more than fill time; they shaped identity.
 They helped people understand who they were, what their family believed, and where they came from.
-They weren’t just entertainment; they shaped identity.
+In small communities, this oral system worked because stories were repeated, internalized, and shared collectively.

 Why Oral Systems Worked in Small Communities